sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 1. Enable policy.
 2. Right click on a program pinned to taskbar.
 3. Verify that "Unpin from taskbar" menu does not show.
-4. Open Start menu and right click on one of the app list icons.
+4. Open Start and right click on one of the app list icons.
 5. Verify that More->Pin to taskbar menu does not show.

 <a href="" id="start-startlayout"></a>**Start/StartLayout**